-For introverts to live life on their own terms, they should embrace self-determination, minimalism, and frugality.
+To live life on their terms, introverts should embrace self-determination, minimalism, and frugality.

 One of my greatest joys in life was when I attended college.
-Every day was structured and regimented, and I needed very little to survive.
-And since I was a struggling student (No car and limited money), I didn’t have a care in the world despite my shortcomings.
+Every day was structured and disciplined; I needed very little to survive.
+And since I was a struggling student (With no car and little money), I didn’t have a care in the world despite my shortcomings.

-As I have gotten older, I tried to maintain the life I had in college with very few luxuries.
+As I got older, I tried to maintain the life I had in college with very few luxuries.

 I haven’t taken a vow of poverty, but I realized early on that reading, studying, and publishing my thoughts gave me the greatest joy.

-By conventional standards, many would say that I am living beneath my education and employability.
+By conventional standards, many say I live beneath my education and employability.

-However, once I determined that writing was my calling, every job I held was merely to pay my bills, so that I can write more.
+However, once I determined that writing was my calling, every job I held was merely to pay my bills so that I could write more.

-I have discovered that the lucky ones in life are rewarded by finding an avocation that turns into a vocation over time.
+I have discovered that the lucky ones in life are rewarded by finding a hobby that turns into a vocation over time.

-To live life on your own terms requires that you create a lifestyle where your avocation is at the center of everything you do.
+To live life on your terms requires creating a lifestyle where your hobby is at the center of everything you do.

 Additionally, if you want to live life on your terms by developing a business, venture, or enterprise, consider it a mere hypothesis as you gather evidence for its long-term viability.

-However, it’s your choice whether you want to turn an avocation into a vocation or enjoy an avocation leisurely.
+However, it’s your choice whether you want to turn a hobby into a vocation or enjoy a hobby leisurely.

 Dr. Ellen Burts-Cooper of Improve Consulting and Training Group said, “I’m convinced whatever you enjoy as a hobby or passion can be turned into your career.
-Some people want to keep their hobbies just that, keeping their passion separate from the way they earn a living.
+Some people want to keep their hobbies just that, keeping their passion separate from how they earn a living.
 Others search for something more in terms of a career yet something enjoyable.
-So why not turn one of your passions into the way you earn a living?
-Most people have more than one passion, so pick one that provides the easiest transition from your avocation to your vocation.
+So why not turn one of your passions into how you earn a living?
+Most people have more than one passion, so pick one that provides the easiest transition from your hobby to your vocation.
 If you put in enough time and energy, you can take any idea and figure out a way to add value in order to earn income” (p.
 1).

 Dr. Burts-Cooper is correct in her assessment.
 However, the lifestyle you must embrace to pursue your aspirations isn’t discussed or emphasized often enough.